giuthas/satkit/README.md

 When using any part of SATKIT, please cite:

+1. Palo, P., Moisik, S. R., and Faytak, M. (2023).
+“Analysing Speech Data with SATKIT”.
+In: International Conference of Phonetic Sciences (ICPhS 2023).
+Prague.
-1. Faytak, M., Moisik, S. & Palo, P. (2020): The Speech Articulation Toolkit (SATKit): Ultrasound image analysis in Python.
+2. Faytak, M., Moisik, S. & Palo, P. (2020): The Speech Articulation Toolkit (SATKit): Ultrasound image analysis in Python.
 In ISSP 2020, Online (planned as Providence, Rhode Island)

 When making use of the Optic Flow code, please cite: